Bayesian estimation in multiple comparisons

 4 Analysis

-In this subsection, we will run two models, one non-hierarchical and one hierarchical.
-Both models will have a single predictor (cond).
-I will assume you have never run a Bayesian model or used brms.
+In this subsection, we will run our hierarchical Bayesian model, which will have a single fixed predictor (cond).
+I will assume that you have never run a Bayesian model or used the brms package.
 While specific details of our models are outside the scope of this paper, I will attempt to provide all the necessary information to reproduce and apply these methods to your own data.
-In the next subsection, we will work on our multiple comparisons based on the models we run and discuss below.
+In the next subsection, we will work on our multiple comparisons based on the model bFit1 that we run and discuss below.

-We will begin with a simple non-hierarchical linear regression identical to the regression model in Code block 1.
-The code for the equivalent Bayesian model is given in Code block 4.
-First, we define our model as resp ~ cond using the same familiar syntax from the lm() function.
-We then specify the type of model we want.
-Because we are running a linear regression, we assume that the response variable is normally distributed, hence family = "Gaussian" in the code.
+In Code block 5, we define our model as resp ~ cond using the same familiar syntax from the lm() function.
+Notice that this is the most complex model thus far, as it includes random slopes for cond by participant—this model specification yields a singular fit using a Frequentist approach with lmer().
+Because we are running a linear regression, we assume that the response variable is normally distributed, hence family = gaussian() in the code.
 We could also use another family value if we wanted to better accommodate outliers.
 For example, we could specify family = student(), which would assume a student \(t\) distribution for our response variable resp.
 This can be useful in situations where we have smaller sample sizes (higher uncertainty) and/or potential outliers.

 By default, our model will use four chains to sample from the posterior.
 To speed up the process, we can use four processing cores.
+The argument save_pars is necessary if the reader wishes to calculate the Bayes Factor later on using the bayes_factor() function in brms.
+If that is the case, a null model is also needed: that is why bFitNull is also present in the code.
+The reader can run both models and subsequently run bayes_factor(bFit1, bFitNull) to confirm that the Bayes Factor will favor the alternative hypothesis, i.e., that cond indeed has an effect on resp—the line is commented out in Code block 5 because we will not explore those results, as mentioned above.
 Finally, we set our priors (see below) and save the model (optionally) to have access to the compiled Stan code later.
 While this last step is not necessary, if you want to better understand the specifics of our model, it is useful to examine the raw Stan code later on.

-Code block 4: A simple non-hierarchical linear regression using brms
+Code block 5: A simple hierarchical linear regression using brms

 data = d,